MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 - [Tools for Monitoring Performance Counters and Events](../administration/tools-monitor-performance-counters-and-events.md)
 - [Troubleshooting: Using the Event Viewer to Monitor Long Running SQL Queries in Business Central](../administration/troubleshoot-long-running-queries-using-event-log.md)
 - [Troubleshooting: Using Query Store to Monitor Query Performance in Business Central](../administration/troubleshoot-query-performance-using-query-store.md)

-## How to work with a performance problem
-What do you do if users complain that "it is slow"?
-In this section, we describe a troubleshooting process that can help to guide you to find the root cause of the problem.

-Before getting started on solving a performance tuning problem, it often helps to define and quantify "slow" and also negotiate acceptable values for execution time of "slow" operations with users.
-This is sometimes called "establishing a baseline."

-To solve a performance problem, a common pattern is to do iterations of
-1. Measure system performance and collecting performance data
-2. Locate a bottleneck
-3. Eliminate the bottleneck
-until the "slow" operations are comparable to the established baseline.

 ## See Also